 Part of our travel survival pack

 You can imagine that these energy bites with prunes are also a perfect snack on a long vacation or business trip to prevent the annoying and all-too-common travel constipation.
-Instead of regular prunes I’m now taking with us a bunch of energy balls with prunes on our 8 hour car ride to my dad.
-I highly encourage you to make those bliss balls part of your next travel survival pack.
+Instead of regular prunes I'm now taking with us a bunch of no bake bites with prunes on our 8 hour car ride to my dad.
+I highly encourage you to make them part of your next travel survival pack.

-I’m wishing you much fun experimenting with this energy balls recipe and happy travels:)
+I'm wishing you much fun experimenting with this amazing treat and happy travels:)